Uganda – It has always been the Pearl of Africa.

 You will find the “Pearl of Africa” everywhere.
 Pearl of Africa eateries, hotels, guest houses, choirs, dance troupes, tour operators, and travel agencies.

-Even schools and higher places of education have jumped on the bandwagon.
-They think that it is a timeless and beautiful slogan.
+Even schools and education institutions have embraced the slogan wagon.
+The tit it is a timeless and beaulogan.

 Ugandans see the Pearl of Africa as describing excellence, such as “the Pearl of Africa Hotel.
 It is part of Ngũgĩ wa Thiong’o’s decolonizing of the African mind.
 Nevertheless, it is a slogan we will always use at Kabiza Wilderness Safaris.